cinmon/dog-breed-classifier/README.md

 I'd like to add:

+- Train using focal loss to compensate for lower-frequency classes
 - Adjust parameters/change model for higher accuracy.
 - Add more data augmentation so the model can stay robust to different angles or lightings.
 - Explainability features: